Usage of <nuxt-img> component

 Path to image file

-should be in the form of an absolute path for static images in static/
+src should be in the form of an absolute path for static images in public/ directory.
+Otherwise path that is expected by provider that starts with / or a URL.

-For image optimization when using external urls in src
+For image optimization when using external urls in src, we need to whitelist them using domains option.

 Specify width/height of the image.

-- Use original image width/height for responsive images (when using
+• Use original image width/height for responsive images (when using sizes)

 sizes